Game-of-whales/GOW-SDK-ANDROID/README.md

 ### 2.0.10

 MODIFIED
-* Push notification about special offer comes at the same time with the special offer (a new parameter was added):
+* Push notification about special offer comes at the same time with the special offer (a new parameter _offer_ was added):
 ``void onPushDelivered(SpecialOffer offer, String campID, String title, String message);``

 * ``setPushNotificationsEnable`` method was added to allow user to turn off the push notifications.